hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/10_QC_Qualimap.md

 > * The count related metrics are not as relevant to us since we have quantified with Salmon at the transcript level.

 #### **Reads genomic origin**
 This section reports how many alignments fall into exonic, intronic and intergenic regions along with a number of intronic/intergenic alignments overlapping exons.
-Exonic region includes 5’UTR,protein coding region and 3’UTR region.
+Exonic region includes 5’UTR, protein coding region and 3’UTR region.
 This information is summarized in table in addition to a pie chart as shown below.

 <p align="center">
 <img src="../img/qualimap_genomic_feature.png" width="700">